petterbjerkaker/hovedoppgave/README.md

 ## Content of main-project
 The content of the main project consists of five webpages in total.
 The front-page, the registration-page, the contact-page, the information-page, and the inspiration-page.
+All webpages have a device breakpoint at maximum width 600px, meant for the mobile device.

 ### Content of front-page
 Functioning as a focal point in user experience and the design of the front-page, the initial view is a top image and the header.
 The Melhus IL-logo at the left of the header,